cocos/cocos-engine/EngineErrorMap.md

 ### 3612

-%s Just set the default value to 'new %s()' and it will be handled properly.
+%s Simply assign 'new %s()' as the default value, and it will be managed correctly.

 ### 3613